 - Discounts on Wembley Tours, FocusX2, and much more.

 The first place to look for what is available is the Hertfordshire FA web site.

 You don’t have to undertake a coaching course run by Hertfordshire FA if there are courses available from nearby county FAs, e.g. Essex FA or Cambridgeshire FA, which may be more convenient in terms of date and location.

 The Club also hosts FA CPD coaching and development courses at Birchwood High School throughout the season.

 Coaching Session Plans

-Head Coach Tim Moylette is putting together some coaching materials which will be posted here shortly.
+Head Coach Tim Moylette has put together some coaching materials which can be found in the Coaching Corner of this website.
 This is intended to give you, as a team manager, visibility of what is being worked on in training each week so that you have the option to incorporate it in to your warm ups and focus areas for matches.